 Entice your soul with a Solstice Share from Tantre Farm to be picked up on a Saturday in mid December!
 If you would like to offer the perfect gift for the person, who has everything, why not try a Solstice Share for around $100 (specific cost will be determined closer to the start of the season).
 This mid December share is in honor of celebrating the longest night of the year and the beginning of the countdown for summer with pick up at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 PM – 5 PM, or at Argus Farm Stop-Packard from 8 AM until 6 PM.

 Every year is slightly different, but in the past we offered the best from our root cellar for roasting, slaws, and soups, including purple and orange carrots, beets, potatoes, Daikon radishes, watermelon radishes, and Brussels sprouts.
 We also had kohlrabi, kale, winter squash, pie pumpkins, and onions.
-As a special addition we collaborated with a couple of other local artisans and farmers to round out the share with a bag of tender, organic, baby micro-greens from Garden Works, a loaf of artisanal bread, a jar of tasty, lacto-fermented surprises from The Brinery (www.thebrinery.com), a savory, prepared food dish from Harvest Kitchen (www.harvest-kitchen.com) and organic apples from Mana Farms.
+As a special addition we collaborate with other local artisans and farmers to round out the share with something different every year such as: a bag of tender, organic, baby micro-greens from Garden Works, a loaf of artisanal bread, a jar of tasty, lacto-fermented surprises from The Brinery (www.thebrinery.com), a savory, prepared food dish from Harvest Kitchen (www.harvest-kitchen.com) and organic apples from Mana Farms.

 Midwinter Morning’s Dream Share:

-We would like to offer you the warmth and sustenance of our Shakespeare-inspired, Midwinter Morning’s Dream Share available on a Saturday in February at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 – 5 PM, or at Pure Pastures from 9 AM until 7 PM for around $95 (specific cost will be determined closer to the start of the season).
-We are excited to be combining our efforts with several local food artisans and farmers again to further strengthen our vision with the power of local networking through our new Dream Share.
+We would like to offer you the warmth and sustenance of our Shakespeare-inspired, Midwinter Morning’s Dream Share available on a Saturday in February at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 – 5 PM, or at Argus Farm Stop-Packard from 9 AM until 6 PM for around $95 (specific cost will be determined closer to the start of the season).
+We are excited to be combining our efforts with several local food artisans and farmers again to further strengthen our vision with the power of local networking through our Dream Share.

-It is not the midsummer time of a Midsummer Night’s Dream, but it is definitely “midwinter”, and we thought you might enjoy a Shakespeare-inspired Dream Share to shake away the winter doldrums.
-Watch for the dates when registration opens on our Events Calendar.
+This share is not distributed during the midsummer time of a Midsummer Night’s Dream, but rather in the “midwinter” dreams of February.
+Perhaps you will enjoy a “Shakespeare-inspired” Dream Share to shake away the winter doldrums.
+Watch for the specific date when registration opens on our Events Calendar.